Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Introduction

-As regards generic spacelike singularities\footnote{We here focus on spacelike singularites; for null singularities see e.g.~\cite{OriFlanagan,Luk,Dafermos}.
+As regards generic spacelike singularities\footnote{We focus on spacelike singularites; for null singularities see e.g.~\cite{OriFlanagan,Luk,Dafermos}.
 For the interplay between spacelike and null singularities, e.g. a singularity with both null and spacelike pieces, see e.g.~\cite{HodPiran,BradySmith,limetal06,Chesleretal,VandeMoortel}.
-For surveys on spacetime singularities and their types, see~\cite{RendallSurvey,Luk2} and references therein.}, the heuristic analysis of Belinski\v{\i}, Khalatnikov and Lifshitz (BKL)~\cite{lk63,bkl70,bkl82,mis69a,ugg13,ugg13c} suggests the following conjectures for `soft' perfect fluids (SPFs), i.e. pefect fluids with an equation of state such that the speed of sound is less than that of light: \begin{itemize} \item [(i)] \textit{Vacuum domination:} Generic spacelike singularities in GR are vacuum dominated, i.e., generically SPFs asymptotically become test fields because gravity asymptotically generates more gravity than matter: `matter does not matter'. \item [(ii)] \textit{Spatial locality:} For SPFs and vacuum models spatial points evolve independently of their neighbours asymptotically toward a generic spacelike initial singularity.
-More precisely, in the conformal Hubble-normalized orthonormal frame approach~\cite{rohugg05}, the Hubble-normalized spatial frame derivatives asymptotically tend to zero where the limit results in the so-called local boundary, which consists of an infinite set of identical spatially homogeneous (SH) state spaces, one for each spatial point, as described in~\cite{ugg13,ugg13c,limetal06,heietal09}. \item [(iii)] \textit{Temporal oscillations:} The spatial pointwise asymptotic generic dynamics for SPFs and vacuum models are governed by oscillating sequences of Bianchi type I vacuum Kasner states mediated by Bianchi type II vacuum solutions (described by the Bianchi type I and II subsets on the local boundary), which induce a chaotic discrete \emph{BKL} (Kasner) \emph{map}, see e.g.~\cite{heiugg09a} and references therein.\footnote{In addition to the oscillatory local BKL behavior, we also expect joint spike oscillations, as described in~\cite{heietal12}, where the associated inhomogeneous solutions were recently found, see~\cite{lim22} and references therein for further details on spikes.} \end{itemize}
+For surveys on space-time singularities and their types, see~\cite{RendallSurvey,Luk2} and references therein.}, the heuristic analysis of Belinski\v{\i}, Khalatnikov and Lifshitz (BKL), see~\cite{lk63,bkl70,bkl82,mis69a,ugg13,ugg13c,BelHenneaux17,rin25}, suggests the following conjectures for `soft' perfect fluids (SPFs), i.e. perfect fluids with an equation of state such that the speed of sound is less than that of light: \begin{itemize} \item [(i)] \textit{Asymptotic vacuum domination}: For SPFs generic spacelike singularities in general relativity are vacuum dominated, i.e., generically SPFs asymptotically become test fields because gravity asymptotically generates more gravity than matter. \item [(ii)] \textit{Asymptotic spatial locality}: For SPFs and vacuum models, spatial points evolve independently of their neighbours asymptotically toward a generic spacelike initial singularity.\footnote{In the conformal Hubble-normalized orthonormal frame approach~\cite{rohugg05}, asymptotic spatial locality corresponds to that the Hubble-normalized spatial frame derivatives for individual spatial points tend to zero asymptotically.
+This results in that the temporal evolution of these spatial points is asymptotically described by the invariant `local boundary subset', on which the equations are identical to those in Bianchi cosmology~\cite{ugg13,ugg13c,limetal06,heietal09}.} \item [(iii)] \textit{Asymptotic temporal oscillations}: For SPFs and vacuum models, the spatial pointwise asymptotic generic dynamics is governed by oscillating sequences of Bianchi type I vacuum (Kasner) states mediated by Bianchi type II vacuum solutions (bounces), which induce a chaotic discrete \emph{BKL Kasner map}, see~\cite{heiugg09a,BegDut22} and references therein.\footnote{In addition to the oscillatory local BKL behavior, there are also joint spike oscillations, as described in~\cite{heietal12} where the associated inhomogeneous explicit solutions were found, see~\cite{lim22} and references therein for further details on spikes.
+For other recent work on the existence of asymptotic inhomogeneous Kasner-like solutions, see~\cite{FourLuk}, while~\cite{Li} proves the existence of one BKL `bounce' in an inhomogeneous setting.} \end{itemize}